joakimarvidsson/aws-ndis-data-pipeline/README.md

 (Predictive Model)

-1. Data is downloaded from public NDIS data sources on data.gov.au.
+1. Data is downloaded from public NDIS data sources on dataresearch.ndis.gov.au.
 2. Batch ETL Python scripts ingest data into a raw S3 bucket.
 3. Transformation jobs (Python or Spark) clean & unify data in a processed S3 bucket.
 4. Optionally, a predictive model is built with Spark ML, and dashboards are generated in Databricks or Tableau.